SimranjitKaurDeveloper/OrchardTest/README.md

 Steps to complete the task:
 1. Install Drupal version 7 instance.
 2. Used a Drupal theme called 'Danland'
-3. Created Menus and SubMenus
+3. Created Menus and SubMenus.
+Upload images from danland theme to integrate with menus.
 4. Install Menu_Banner Module to change the banner according to the menus.
 5. Used Menu Banner Block as a Banner on frontend.